petrpajdla/stat4arch/index.md

 Third session is focused on reading and creating basic types of plots and understanding basic summaries of quantitative variables.
+- Organizing projects in R (moved from previous session).
+- Reading data into R (`readr` package, moved from previous session).
 - Data visualization, plots for one variable.
 - Descriptive stats (mean, sd, median, IQR etc.)
 - Data manipulation basics (base R and `dplyr` package).